thruthesky/fireflutter/docs/english/dynamic_link.md

 For apple, in Firestore on the "\_link\_" collection, save it under document "apple".
 Save the TEAMID.bundleId as an array and save it in the field "apps":

-For example under "apple" collection:
+For example under "ios" collection:

 apps: [
   TEAMID.com.com.exampleapp